bongaquino/k8s-secupi-gateway/README.md

 # Secupi Gateway with PostgreSQL

-A **working** implementation of Secupi Gateway for PostgreSQL database protection with email masking.
-Built on Kubernetes using Minikube.
+A production-ready implementation of Secupi Gateway for PostgreSQL database protection with email masking capabilities.
+Designed for Kubernetes deployment using Minikube.

 ## Overview

-This implementation demonstrates Secupi Gateway's data masking capabilities for PostgreSQL databases.
-The gateway acts as a proxy between clients and the PostgreSQL database, automatically masking sensitive data like email addresses (showing as `XXXXXXXX@example.com`) while preserving data structure and relationships.
+This implementation provides transparent data masking for PostgreSQL databases through Secupi Gateway.
+The gateway operates as a database proxy, intercepting client connections and automatically masking sensitive data such as email addresses before returning results to clients.

-## Key Features
+## Features

-- ✅ **Email Masking**: Automatically masks email addresses in query results
+- **Email Masking**: Automatically masks email addresses in query results
-- ✅ **MD5 Authentication**: Properly handles PostgreSQL MD5 password authentication
+- **PostgreSQL Compatibility**: Full support for PostgreSQL protocol and authentication
-- ✅ **SSL Support**: Configurable SSL settings for secure connections
+- **Kubernetes Native**: Designed for container orchestration environments
-- ✅ **Resource Optimized**: Configured for Minikube with 1Gi memory limits
+- **Resource Efficient**: Optimized resource allocation for development and testing environments
-- ✅ **Production Ready**: Uses official Secupi Gateway image v7.0.0.59
+- **Production Ready**: Uses official Secupi Gateway image v7.0.0.59

 ## Architecture